zalando/postgres-operator/README.md

 * acts on an update to the operator definition itself and changes the running clusters when necessary (i.e. when the docker image inside the operator definition has been updated.)
 * periodically checks running clusters against the manifests and acts on the differences found.

-For instance, when the user creates a new custom object of type postgresql by submitting a new manifest with kubectl, the operator fetches that object and creates the corresponding kubernetes structures (statefulsets, services, secrets) according to its definition.
+For instance, when the user creates a new custom object of type postgresql by submitting a new manifest with kubectl, the operator fetches that object and creates the corresponding kubernetes structures (StatefulSets, Services, Secrets) according to its definition.

 Another example is changing the docker image inside the operator.
-In this case, the operator first goes to all statefulsets it manages and updates them with the new docker images; afterwards, all pods from each statefulset are killed one by one (rolling upgrade) and the replacements are spawned automatically by the statefulsets with the new docker image.
+In this case, the operator first goes to all Statefulsets it manages and updates them with the new docker images; afterwards, all pods from each Statefulset are killed one by one (rolling upgrade) and the replacements are spawned automatically by each Statefulset with the new docker image.

 ## Setting up Go.